anaconda/anaconda-client/doc/getting_started.rst

 Building a Conda Package and Uploading to Binstar
 =================================================

-**Note:** *We can not upload packages with the same name to PyPI so if you intend to follow along I recommend changing the the '1' digit in my package name with a random number*
+**Note:** *We cannot upload packages with the same name to PyPI so if you intend to follow along I recommend changing the the '1' digit in my package name with a random number*

 We are going to be uploading a package with a simple 'hello world' function.
 To start let's make a new directory and create a setup.py file which holds the package metadata: